twentiethcenturygangsta/admin-board/README.md

 ```
 <br />

-#### 3. AdminBoardEntity, AdminBoardColumn
+#### 3. AdminBoardEntity and AdminBoardColumn
-Entities with the @AdminBoardEntity annotation are exposed on the dashboard.
+- Explain how to add entities to the dashboard using the `@AdminBoardEntity` annotation.
+- Provide a more detailed explanation of using the `@AdminBoardColumn` annotation to describe the properties of each entity.
+- Supplement the explanation with the `Product` entity as an example.
 ```java
 @Entity
 @Getter